strongloop/loopback/docs/concepts.md

 relational databases, REST APIs, SOAP web services, storage services, and so on.
 Data sources generally provide create, retrieve, update, and delete (CRUD) functions.

-Models access data sources through **connectors** that are extensible and customizable.
+Models access data sources through _connectors_ that are extensible and customizable.
 Connectors implement the data exchange logic using database drivers or other client APIs.
-In general, application code does not use connectors directly.
+In general, application code does not use a connector directly.
-Rather, the `DataSource` class provides an API to configure the underlying connector and exposes functions via DataSource or model classes.
+Rather, the `DataSource` class provides an API to configure the underlying connector.

 <h3> LoopBack Connectors</h3>